 As a best practice, we recommend enabling revisions for all content.
 This allows editors to easily undo a change made by mistake and revisions keeps a full history of edits for each node.
 By default, all of Rain’s optional content features have revisions enabled by default.
 As illustrated below once you have made a save on a piece of content, the “Revisions” tab will appear with options for reviewing or reverting a change.

-Coming soon to Drupal core is an overhauled Media library feature.
-In the meantime, Drupal contrib offers some very good Media library features that are pre-configured in Rain.
-The Rain media features are integrated with most image fields including the “thumbnail” field on all content type features that ship with Rain.
+As of Drupal 8.8, core now has a built-in Media library feature.
+The Rain distribution integrates this feature with most image fields including the “thumbnail” field on all content type features that ship with Rain.
 The images below demonstrate how this feature works.

 Another WYSIWYG enhancement that ships with Rain is the integrated “Linkit” module that gives users an autocomplete dialog for links.
 The short video below demonstrates how to use this feature.

 A common task for content editors is scheduling content to be published at a future date and time.
 Rain gives authors the ability to schedule content easily from the content edit screen.
 Note that this feature will override the Workflow state so this should be considered when assigning user roles and permissions.
 The screenshot below indicates the location of the “Scheduling options” feature that appears in the sidebar on node edit pages.

 Drupal is usually configured with the ability to set alias patterns for content.
 This will create the meaningful content “slugs” visitors see in the browser which also adheres to SEO best practices.
 Rain’s approach is to pre-load a set of sensible defaults that get administrators started quickly.
 The video below demonstrates how an admin user would configure an alias pattern for a content type.